projectsveltos/ui-backend/README.md

 where cluster type can either be __capi__ for ClusterAPI powered clusters or __sveltos__ for SveltosClusters

+It is also possible to filter helm charts by:

+1. `release_namespace` => filter deployed helm charts by release namespace
+2. `release_name` => filter deployed helm charts by release name

 This API supports pagination.
 Use:

 . ```limit=<int>``` to specify the number of helm releases the API will return